Hey, I'm an elopement photographer based in Alaska! I love genuine moments between people and love that I get to document them for a living <3

 Your marriage license is $60 and Permits range anywhere from $100-400 depending on the location and how many people.

-Are you planning your Alaska elopement now?
+Are you planning your Alaska elopement right now?

 If you weren’t sold on an Alaska elopement before, but you are now, I would absolutely LOVE to help you put this together!
 Reach out so we can go over all the fun details!